 Does the Vortex Crossfire 2 have Parallax Correction?

 This model doesn't have parallax correction.
 However, the 4-12X40, 4-12X50, and 6-18X44 models have the adjustable objective (AO) feature that does correct for parallax.
 There is also the Crossfire II 3-12X56 Hog Hunter, 4-16X50, and 6-24X50 models that also have the AO.

 The objective bell will have an adjustable ring called the Adjustable Objective.
 This ring can be rotated for specific yardages to align the objective lens assembly and reticle to focus the image in the same optical plane.
-There are benefits of having an AO versus a side focus turret, and to learn more about mastering parallax and using AO, check out what we have to say on it here!
+There are benefits of having an AO versus a side focus turret, and to learn more about mastering parallax and using AO.

 Many factors affect maximum shooting range including the shooter's abilities, rifle, ammo, and weather.
 However, with ideal conditions and shooter experience with the right rifle and loads, you can get out to 1,000 yards.